Architecture Game Plan

 The Enterprise Search

 Once you have created documents and interactive diagrams (visuals) as part of your design, you can make them searchable and findable by publishing them.
-The stakeholder can log in and use the Dragon1 Search application where, when, and how they like it.
+The stakeholders can log in and use the Dragon1 Search application where, when, and how they like it.

 The Viewer